 Disaster Reform and Recovery Act (DRRA) Section 1222

 Before DRRA, Stafford Act Employees could only apply for Permenant Full-Time (PFT) positions open the general public.
 Now, Stafford Act employees can compete for PFT positions at FEMA under Merit Promotion after 3 or more continous work.

 - Current or Former Stafford Act Employees

 - You work continuously for at least 3 or more years since August 1, 2014, with no break in service for more than 3 days.

 Additional Information on the Disaster Reform and Recovery Act

 Reservists are also hired to a position within a Cadre based on their skills and experience.
 Cadres are groups of personnel organized by operational function.
 If interested, please review the cadre options below and see where your skills and interests align.

 Applying for a Reservist Position is easy!
-You can apply to be a reservist by emailing your resume to email@example.com and include the reservist "cadre" of interest in the subject line (see below).
+You can apply to be a reservist by emailing your resume to email@example.com and include the reservist "cadre" of interest in the subject line.